 Lambeth Children's and Young People's Plan

-In December 2017, the Lambeth Children's Partnership will launch Lambeth's new Children and Young People's Plan 2017-22.
-A shared plan for NHS Lambeth CCG and local partners, the Children and Young People's Plan will define our vision and ambitions for children and young people in Lambeth.
+In 2018, the Lambeth Children's Partnership launched the Lambeth's new Children and Young People's Plan 2017-22.
+A shared plan for NHS Lambeth CCG and local partners, the Children and Young People's Plan defines our vision and ambitions for children and young people in Lambeth.

 Children, young people and families are at the heart of everything we do as a partnership.
 For this reason, we have worked together closely to ensure that the Plan reflects their rich and varied experiences, ideas and aspirations.

 Between May and August 2017, we listened to over 350 children, young people, families and other community members to create a partnership plan for Lambeth.
 Through face-to-face engagement sessions and an online survey, a diverse range of groups and individuals shared their views on the vision, ambitions and final 'look and feel' of the Plan.

 The Lambeth Children's Commissioning team visited a range of settings across the borough to speak to children, young people and families.
 We held discussion groups in children's centres, primary schools, secondary schools, Lambeth College, the Children in Care council, the Prince's Trust Team Programme, a resource base for children with Autistic Spectrum Disorder, a transition course for children with speech language and communication needs and focus groups with young parents and the Parents Forum (for parents and carers of children with special educational needs and disabilities).